 In 2008, a non-profit, urban school district, and private sector CEO joined forces to bring dropout prevention services to their community.
 What started as 76 students in a Benton Harbor, Michigan, classroom has grown into statewide youth programming aimed at impacting Michigan’s education and workforce outcomes.

-Working in tandem with parent company Kinexus, Youth Solutions has experienced tremendous growth over the past nine years.
+Working in tandem with parent company Kinexus, Youth Solutions has experienced tremendous growth over the past twelve years.
 Today, we’re a separate 501(c) 3 non-profit organization.
 As an organization on the move, we’ve served over 16,000 young people and offered life-changing services in 43 cities with 80 programs operating each year.

 View how we got where we are today and contact us to join our work in the future.

 When we began our 5-year Strategic Plan journey, we wanted to answer the question, “How do we plan boldly on behalf of Michigan youth while simultaneously narrowing our focus to dig in deep?”
 Our journey included 500+ conversations with a range of organizational stakeholders including network members, philanthropy, employers, board members, school districts, organizational partners, postsecondary institutions, and youth.
 Even the COVID pandemic couldn’t deter the planning effort as we remained steadfast in our commitment to deliver a compelling plan in service to Michigan’s most vulnerable young people.